RileyXQ/RileyXQ.github.io/index.md

+---
+layout: default
+title: Welcome to My Blog
+---

 # Welcome to My Blog

-Hi, I'm **Your Name**, and this is a collection of my blog posts.
+Hi, I'm **Riley X. Quinn**, and this is a collection of my blog posts.
 You can browse through my articles below, where I dive deep into topics related to **Java development** and more. 🎉

 ---